Posterior Polar Cataract: Causes, Symptoms & Treatment

 Cloudiness can impact a child’s vision, causing blurred vision.

-Pediatric ophthalmologists use specialized techniques, often under anesthesia, for accurate diagnosis.
+Pediatric ophthalmologists use specialised techniques, often under anaesthesia, for accurate diagnosis.

 Surgical intervention to remove the cloudy lens and implant an artificial lens for clear vision.